Kirigami beginners guide: What is it and how do you do it?

 What is kirigami?

-Most crafters will have memories of snipping into folded paper to make a snowflake at school, or folding paper and cutting figures into it to make chains of characters holding hands.
-These are both simple kirigami projects.
-But kirigami templates exist that let you make elaborate 3d models and architectural shapes.
 In the Shinto religion, kirigami is used to decorate homes for special ceremonies, and historically the Chinese art of Jian zhi – the art of paper folding that evolved into kirigami, origami and other paper folding techniques – was mainly practiced in monasteries representing religious forms due to the high cost of paper materials.

-Jian zhi and kirigami influenced many of the European paper craft techniques that spread to Europe, including the paper silhouette, shadow portraits and spitzenbuild – the cutting of intricate lace pictures, often by nuns in Switzerland, and considered to be a meditative process.
 Whether your aim to is practice mindfulness with an intricate paper cutting kirigami project, or to have some fun making simple paper decorations with a child, you'll find the kirigami product for you in this article – and if you are making paper snowflakes, you should check out our paper christmas decorations post, too!

 What materials do I need for kirigami?

 Essentially all you need for a kirigami project is some paper and something that lets you make cuts in that paper – a simple pair of scissors would do.
-But more intricate kirigami projects will be much easier if you have a kirigami template to follow as well as a craft knife and cutting mat, and perhaps a metal ruler that will help you keep your cut lines straight.
+More intricate kirigami projects will be easier if you have a kirigami template to follow as well as a craft knife and cutting mat, and perhaps a metal ruler that will help you keep your cut lines straight.

-You want a smooth paper without too many visible fibres to help you get nice clean cut lines in kirigami.
-Homemade paper is not a good option for this, but it is still great fun to make with our how to make paper tutorial!
-Instead, try staring out with a 160gsm paper thickness, which is rigid enough to support a folded shape, but not so thick as to create too much bulk in your kirigami project.
+Instead, try starting out with a 160gsm paper thickness, which is rigid enough to support a folded shape, but not so thick as to create too much bulk in your kirigami project.
 Origami is typically practised with much thinner paper, but we think 160gsm is a better match for kirigami, especially when you are getting to grips with the kirigami technique.

 How to make kirigami bows